top of page

 Which offices in Minneapolis help with immigration procedures for Latinos?

 Our main office in Minneapolis offers in-person services to Latinos seeking immigration legal support.
-Santiago Legal works with residents, families, and new immigrants throughout Hennepin County and surrounding areas.
+Santiago Legal LLC works with residents, families, and new immigrants throughout Hennepin County and surrounding areas.

 Where can I apply for a work visa in Minneapolis?